liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/09-using-screenlets-in-ios-apps.markdown

 Once you've
 [prepared](/develop/tutorials/-/knowledge_base/6-2/preparing-ios-projects-for-liferay-screens)
 your iOS project to use Liferay Screens, you can use screenlets in your app.
-There are plenty of Liferay screenlets available and they're described in the screenlet
+There are plenty of Liferay screenlets available, and they're described in the screenlet
 [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-ios).
 This tutorial shows you how to insert and configure screenlets in iOS apps